UPPS 05.06.03 - Student Travel

 travel to the activity or event is funded and undertaken using a vehicle owned, leased, or rented by the university, including other modes of transportation; or

-travel is undertaken under the scope, direction, or election of a college, department, class, university office, learning community, study abroad program, or Study-in-America registered student organization, or their representatives.
+travel is undertaken under the scope, direction, or election of a college, department, class, university office, learning community, education abroad program, or Study-in-America registered student organization, or their representatives.

 This policy does not apply to travel undertaken by students to attend out-of-town recreational activities, or to engage in student teaching, internships, practicums, co-operative education observations or research, unless the research is organized by a member of the faculty.